kristiinara/GraphifySwift/README.md

 Might make sense to also look into if inheritance hierarchy is narrow, but there is no reference that quantifies that.

 ### Tradition Breaker

+##### Query string

+    MATCH (c:Class)-[r:EXTENDS]->(parent:Class)
+    WHERE
+    	NOT ()-[:EXTENDS]->(c) AND
+    	c.number_of_methods + c.number_of_attributes < lowNumberOfmethodsAndAttributes AND
+    	parent.number_of_methods + parent.number_of_attributes >= highNumberOfMethodsAndAttributes
+    RETURN
+    	c.app_key as app_key,
+    	c.name as child_name,
+    	parent.name as parent_name

+##### Parameters
+Queries classes that do not have any subclasses, where number of methods and attributes is low and where they inherit from a class whose number of methods and attributes is high.

+##### How are parameters determined
+High number of methods and attributes and low number of methods and attributes both need to be determined statistically using the boxplot technique.

+Qurrently high number of attributes and methods is set to 20 and low number of attributes and methods is set to 5.

+##### Implementation details
+\-

+##### References

+There are different definition for this code smell.
+We tried to implement the defintion used by decor/ptidej-5 (https://wiki.ptidej.net/doku.php?id=sad): "A class that inherits from a large parent class but that provides little behaviour and without subclasses".
+The given rule card (although a little bit confusing considering the textual description) is as follows

+    RULE_CARD : TraditionBreaker {
+   		RULE : TraditionBreaker {INHERIT: inherited FROM: LargeParentClass ONE TO: ChildClass ONE } ; RULE : LargeParentClass { INTER LargeClass ParentClass } ;
+   		RULE : LargeClass { (METRIC: NMD + NAD, LOW, 10) } ;
+   		RULE : ParentClass {INTER NoInheritance HasChildren };
+   		RULE : NoInheritance {(METRIC: DIT, SUP_EQ, 1, 0) };
+   		RULE : HasChildren {(METRIC: NOC, SUP_EQ, 1, 0) };
+   		RULE : ChildClass { (METRIC: NMD + NAD, HIGH, 10) } ;
+	};

+Here NMD = number of methods declared, NAD = number of attributes declared, DIT = depth of inheritance, NOC = number of children.

+Another definition is given here (https://www.simpleorientedarchitecture.com/how-to-identify-a-tradition-breaker-using-ndepend/): "class suffers from Tradition Breaker when it doesn’t use the protected members of its parent".
+With this definition it would probably not make sense to apply this code smell for swift.
+The first definition seems to work.